vaibhav1284/CarND-LaneLines-P1/writeup_template.md

 * **Apply houghlines algorthm to find lanes in image**

-Tuning the various parameters (rho,theta,min_length,line_gap) and applying houghlines algorithm to extract lines from the above processed image
+Tuning the various parameters (rho,theta,min_length,line_gap,threshold) and applying houghlines algorithm to extract lines from the above processed image

 ```
 rho = 2